To learn more about the U.S. War Machine and alternatives to the war economy, refer to the following references:

-William Hartung, leading military analyst and director of the Arms and Security Project at the Center for International Policy has written an extensive body of material over the years on U.S. wars and militarism and the role of weapons companies in fueling war.
+William Hartung, leading military analyst and director of the Arms and Security Project at the Center for International Policy, has written an extensive body of material over the years on U.S. wars and militarism and the role of weapons companies in fueling war.
 He also spoke at our Divestment Summit in October 2017, and you can view his speech here.
-Some of William Hartung’s Articles:
+View some of William Hartung’s recent articles here.

 War Comes Home: The 2014 report by the American Civil Liberties Union on the militarization of America’s police forces under such programs as the Pentagon’s 1033 program.

 Lockheed Martin: A global giant in supporting of Israeli war crimes: An article written by two CODEPINK team members about Lockheed Martin’s role in supplying much of the weapons and equipment used to sustain the Israeli occupation of Palestine.